Tencent: Virtual reality

 In late April 2017, Tencent announced it was preparing to launch its virtual reality headset that year.

-In December 2022, Jia Wang, Deputy Director of the Technology Service Center at Tencent's office in Palo Alto, California, spoke with WIPO Magazine about the impact of technologies such as augmented reality, virtual reality, and artificial intelligence on the industry, highlighting the importance of Intellectual Property protection in order to ensure that developers are able to make a return on their investments and continue to innovate.

 E-commerce

 In September 2005, Tencent launched PaiPai.com (拍拍 (pāi pāi)), a C2C auction site.
 In addition to PaiPai.com, Tencent launched TenPay, an online payment system similar to PayPal, which supports B2B, B2C, and C2C payments.
+TenPay was one of the first domestic non-bank payment providers to receive a regulatory license following 2010 People's Bank of China regulations that took non-bank third party payment providers out of a legal grey area.

 In response to the dominance of the Chinese e-commerce market by Tencent competitor Alibaba Group, Tencent took great effort in its e-commerce platforms.
-On 10 March 2014, Tencent bought a 15 percent stake in Chinese e-commerce website JD.com Inc. by paying cash and handing over its e-commerce businesses Paipai.com, QQ Wanggou, and a stake in Yixun to JD.com, as well as purchasing a stake in e-commerce website 58 Tongcheng.
+On 10 March 2014, Tencent bought a 15 per cent stake in Chinese e-commerce website JD.com Inc. by paying cash and handing over its e-commerce businesses Paipai.com, QQ Wanggou, and a stake in Yixun to JD.com, as well as purchasing a stake in e-commerce website 58 Tongcheng.
 In accordance to this agreement, JD.com would receive exclusive access to Tencent's WeChat and MobileQQ platforms.
 In May 2014, JD became the first Chinese e-commerce company to be listed on the NASDAQ exchange, under its ticker 'JD'.

 On 31 December 2015, JD announced that they will stop supporting services on Paipai.com after being unable to deal with issues involving fake goods, and had integrated the Paipai.com team within its other e-commerce platforms.
 In a 3-month transitional period, Paipai.com would be fully shut down by 1 April 2016.
 JD relaunched PaiPai.com as PaiPai Second Hand (拍拍二手) to compete alongside 58 Tongcheng's Zhuanzhuan.com, both partially owned by Tencent, against Alibaba's Xianyu in the second-hand e-commerce market.

 Tencent was reported in 2017 to be working with China's Central Bank to develop a central payments clearing platform for online payments.

 On 31 December 2021, it was reported Tencent had bought a stake in the UK digital bank, Monzo.